stefan-hoeck/idris2-rhone-js/README.md

 This is an experimental library about putting a nice API on top of [idris2-dom](https://github.com/stefan-hoeck/idris2-dom).
-For declaring the interaction between different parts of a web page, [idris2-rhone](https://github.com/stefan-hoeck/idris2-rhone), a small arrowized FRP (functional reactive programming) library in the spirit of [dunai](https://hackage.haskell.org/package/dunai)
+For declaring the interactions between different parts of a web page, [idris2-rhone](https://github.com/stefan-hoeck/idris2-rhone), a small arrowized FRP (functional reactive programming) library in the spirit of [dunai](https://hackage.haskell.org/package/dunai)